WildernessLabs/Documentation/Netduino/Input_Output/Digital/UART/index.md

 /// </summary>
 /// <remarks>
 /// Note that the transmitter and the receiver must be configured to use the
-/// same baud rate, numebr of bits etc.
+/// same baud rate, number of bits etc.
 /// </remarks>
 static SerialPort transmitter = new SerialPort("COM1", 9600, Parity.None, 8, StopBits.One);
 static SerialPort receiver = new SerialPort("COM4", 9600, Parity.None, 8, StopBits.One);